Tulung La: 1962 Indo-China war

+1975 Tulung La ambush

 In October 1975, there was a clash at the Tulung La pass.
 The Chinese border troops fired on an Indian patrol belonging to Assam Rifles, killing four out of the six men.
 According to India, the Chinese ambushed Indian troops 500 metres south of Tulung La and the clash took place on Indian territory.
 China denied the claim, and blamed the Indian troops who were said to have entered Chinese territory and initiated the clash.
 The Indian military officer who went to receive the bodies a week later, opined that the soldiers were likely not killed in the shooting, but were subsequently tortured to death.
 In November 2020, the Chhetri War Memorial was set up at Tulung La to commemorate the slain soldiers, inaugurated by the Arunachal Pradesh chief minister Pema Khandu.

 The 1975 Tulung La incident was reminiscent of other peacetime firing incidents prior to the 1962 war, viz., the 1959 Longju incident and the 1959 Kongka Pass incident, which vitiated the relations between the two countries to such an extent that the war became inevitable.
 However, after 1975, there were no further firing incidents.
 In 1993, India and China signed a Border Peace and Tranquility Agreement, prohibiting the use of firearms in the vicinity of the border.